Recently I added a simple, inexpensive Cuisinart coffee bean grinder

 I found the grinder on sale for $26 in a Williams Sonoma in Montclair, NJ.
 (Yeah I know – you can’t get a potholder there for less than $100.
 I can’t believe it myself.)
 WHAT A DIFFERENCE freshly ground makes.
 A friend told me recently, commercial coffee like Maxwell House, Folgers, Chock full o’ Nuts, etc. are warehoused sometimes for YEARS before they make it to supermarket shelves.
 The Peet’s French Roast I got from Giant has a “Best if used by…” date that’s only a month or so later than the date I got it.
 Big change, that.
 This is the first whole bean I’ve tried, but I like it.

 I found that listening to the grinder is the easiest way to determine the coarseness of the grind.
-I fill it with whole beans to the inside line, and then rock it back and forth while grinding to re-distribute the beans and move them around for an even grind.
+I fill it with whole beans to just below the inside line, (NOT like in the picture – that’s TOO MUCH!).
 I can easily hear the difference when the beans get powdery, as opposed to the sound they make when they’re still in big pieces.
-It takes about 8-10 seconds, and it’s all done.
+It takes about 15-17 seconds.
 The picture below shows the grinder literally BRIMMING with coffee.
 I have since “dialed it down”, I don’t use that much now.